dotnet/csharplang/proposals/init.md

 The `init` modifier makes immutable objects more flexible by allowing the caller to mutate the members during the act of construction.
-That means the object's immutable properties can participate in object initialzers and thus removes the need for all constructor boiler plate in the type.
+That means the object's immutable properties can participate in object initializers and thus removes the need for all constructor boiler plate in the type.
 The `Point` type is now simply: